Unapologetically: Critical reception

 At review aggregation website Metacritic, Unapologetically has a weighted average score of 74 out of 100, based on 4 reviews, indicating "generally favorable reviews".

-Paste writer Robert Ham spoke about Unapologetically, "it’s more country by reputation—and the artful twang in Ballerini’s voice—than in sound.
+Paste writer Robert Ham spoke about Unapologetically, "it's more country by reputation—and the artful twang in Ballerini’s voice—than in sound.
 But within the album, the songs eschew lovesick notions and bitter revenge fantasies", noting that, "Unapologetically gains in strength as it goes along, mirroring Ballerini’s push away from a particular lover and towards the welcoming arms of a new beau."
 Billboard contributor Chuck Dauphin placed two songs from the album on his top 10 list of Ballerini's best songs: "Legends" at number three and the title track at number four.
+Writing for Vulture, Frank Guan noted that Unapologetically leaves listeners "more confident in her presence and artistry than ever before", while suggesting that broader mainstream recognition may depend on her ability to further develop her artistic identity.